Elizabeth Garrett Anderson School Street

 Example of colourful artwork on the road

-Example of a widened pavement, creating more space outside the school gates
+Example of a widened pavement outside a school

 This survey will ask for your views on the proposed designs for a School Street on Donegal Street, Rodney Street and Collier Street (between Cumming Street and Rodney Street).